ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - DST - dynamically sized types - https://doc.rust-lang.org/nomicon/exotic-sizes.html
     - types can only exist behind a fat/wide pointer
     - main cases of DST
-        - trait objects `dyn MyTrait` -> pointer has pointer to data and vtable
+        - trait objects `dyn MyTrait` -> pointer has pointer to data and pointer to vtable
         - slices(`[T]`), `str`
         - structs can store a DST in a field `struct foo { a: [i32], b: u32 }`, making the struct DST itself
+    - vtable - each vtable for a type generally built at compile time

 ## CONCURRENCY
 - rust itself(lang/runtime) only implements native threads